humdrum-tools/humdrum-documentation/guide/ch03/index.md

 In some cases, the user is interested in counting the total number of instances of a found pattern.
 The <span class="option">c</span> option causes <span class="unix">grep</span> to output a numerical *count* of the number of lines containing matching instances.
-For example, in the `**kern` representation, the beginning of each phrase is marked by the presence of an open curly brace (\``{`\').
+For example, in the <span class="rep">kern</span> representation, the beginning of each phrase is marked by the presence of an open curly brace (\``{`\').
 So the following command can be used to count the number of phrases in the file `glazunov.krn`: